WebAssembly/spec/document/binary/instructions.rst

 Numeric Instructions
 ~~~~~~~~~~~~~~~~~~~~

-All variants of :ref:`numeric instructions <syntax-instr-numeric>` are represented by separate byte codes without any immediates, with the only exception of |CONST| instructions, which are followed by the respective literal.
+All variants of :ref:`numeric instructions <syntax-instr-numeric>` are represented by separate byte codes.

+The |CONST| instructions are followed by the respective literal.

 .. _binary-const:
-.. _binary-unop:
-.. _binary--binop:
-.. _binary-testop:
-.. _binary-relop:
-.. _binary-cvtop:

 .. math::
    \begin{array}{llclll}